Metrics

 Configuration

-In the "Authentication" section, enable the Basic Auth option.
+In authentication, enable the Basic Auth option.

 Result